Kandahar, cradle of Afghan insurgency, torn by tribal rivalry ahead of vote

 “What was happening before will happen on the same scale,” said Abdul Hadi, chief of Kandahar’s Independent Electoral Commission, speaking in his office beside a graveyard of Soviet tanks left behind from the Russian invasion of 1979.

-Additional reporting by Sarwar Ismeem in Kandahar; Writing by Jessica Donati; Editing by Maria Golovnina and Clarence Fernandez
+Additional reporting by Sarwar Ismeem in Kandahar; Writing by Jessica Donati; Editing by Maria Golovnina, Clarence Fernandez and Nick Macfie